 - 1 tablespoon butter

-- 1 12 oz bottle of Buffalo Wild Wings Parmesan Garlic Sauce (or make your own garlic parmesan sauce)
+- 1 12 oz bottle of Buffalo Wild Wings Parmesan Garlic Sauce (or make your own garlic parmesan sauce)* See notes for recipe.

 - 8 oz cream cheese, room temperature